benevolent0377/Wanderer/README.md

 + Index sites and write the data to a file.

-The dependecies are currently unknown, but as development furthers, I will list them here.
+The dependecies are currently unknown, but as development continues, I will list them here.